ruby/ruby/doc/exceptions.md

 divided by 0
 ```

+In the rescue clause, these global variables are defined:

+- `$!`": the current exception instance.
+- `$@`: its backtrace.

-### Else Clause
+#### Else Clause

 The `else` clause:

 - Starts with an `else` statement.
-- Contains code that is to be executed if no exception is handled in the rescue clauses.
+- Contains code that is to be executed if no exception is raised in the begin clause.
 - Ends with the first following `ensure` or `end` statement.

 ```
-def foo(boom: false)
+begin
   puts 'Begin.'
-  raise 'Boom!' if boom
-rescue
+rescue NoSuch
   puts 'Rescued an exception!'
 else
   puts 'No exception raised.'
 end

-foo(boom: true)
-foo(boom: false)
 ```

 Output:

 ```
 Begin.
-Rescued an exception!
-Begin.
 No exception raised.
 ```

-### Ensure Clause
+#### Ensure Clause

 The ensure clause: